Rosalind Paget: Career

 Rosalind Paget gained experience and trained at a number of hospitals and in a number of specialities including general and children's nursing, maternity care and medical massage.
 She worked at the Westminster Hospital, London in 1875 and for four months in 1876.
 Paget also gained experience at the Liverpool Royal Infirmary, Liverpool, and the East London Children's Hospital, and Manchester General Children's Hospital, Pendlebury where she worked under Eva Luckes.
-She trained at The London Hospital under Matron Eva Luckes from 1882-1884, and stayed on there as Holiday Sister between 1884-1889.
+She trained at The London Hospital under Matron Eva Luckes from 1882 to 1884, and stayed on there as Holiday Sister between 1884 and 1889.